liberland/Grants-Program/applications/Liberland_judiciary.md

 #### Project Ecosystem Fit
 The Liberland Blockchain solution will be a significant addition to the Polkadot ecosystem.
 By translating traditional dispute resolution and judiciary functionalities into the digital realm, it will introduce a new layer of trust and security to blockchain transactions.
 The integration of a 'court as a smart contract oracle' will enable the execution of traditional, worded contracts on-chain, thereby expanding the scope of on-chain business activity.

-Furthermore, the solution will provide a hybrid entity that is both central and decentralized, capable of interpreting intent behind actions within the blockchain.
+Furthermore, the solution will provide a hybrid entity that is both central and decentralized, capable of interpreting the intent behind actions within the blockchain.
 This will enhance the Polkadot ecosystem's ability to regulate transactions, especially in situations where malicious or bad faith intentions are identified.

-The Liberland Blockchain, a layer 1 public blockchain, is a fork of Substrate/Polkadot, further strengthening the ties between the two ecosystems.
-By offering a virtual judiciary, the solution will instill confidence in transactions and provide an authoritative entity to resolve any arising disputes.
+The Liberland Blockchain, a layer one public blockchain, is a fork of Substrate/Polkadot, further strengthening the ties between the two ecosystems.
+By offering a virtual judiciary, the solution will instil confidence in transactions and provide an authoritative entity to resolve any arising disputes.
 This will significantly contribute to the robustness and reliability of the Polkadot ecosystem.

 ### Project Details

 #### Simple Process
 ##### Outline
-The Simple process is employed when all parties involved reach a consensus on the selection of a judge or panel of judges to preside over their case.
+The Simple process is employed when all parties involved reach a consensus on selecting a judge or panel of judges to preside over their case.
 The selection can be explicit (naming a specific judge) or implicit ("we agree to let the system decide").
-The system provides parameters (such as cost, experience level, etc.) for judge selection, with the stipulation that parties are bound by their agreement to accept the system's random selection within the agreed upon parameters.
+The system provides parameters (such as cost, experience level, etc.) for judge selection, stipulating that parties are bound by their agreement to accept the system's random selection within the agreed-upon parameters.

 The Simple process is designed to be:
-- Quick, and
+- Quick,
-- More economical than the contested process.
+- More economical than the contested process, and
-- The intent is to ensure expedient and cost-effective resolution, contrasting with contemporary systems where years can elapse before disputes are resolved.
+- the intent is to ensure expedient and cost-effective resolution, contrasting with contemporary systems where years can elapse before disputes are resolved.
 In Liberland, minor disputes could potentially be adjudicated within a day or a few days through the Simple process, and at a significantly reduced cost.

 ##### Mediation
-The appointed judge endeavors to segment the case into manageable portions, drafting a mediation solution for each.
+The appointed judge endeavours to segment the case into manageable portions, drafting a mediation solution for each.
 This proposed solution is then presented to the involved parties.
 If an agreement is reached, the process concludes without litigation, and the judge is remunerated a flat fee, which is lower than the litigation tariff.

 ##### Litigation
 In instances where a mutual agreement is not achieved, the judge drafts a mediation solution and presents it to the involved parties.
 If an agreement is reached, -> the litigation process is averted, -> with the judge remunerated a flat fee that is lower than the tariff payable when Complex Process is used.